There are brands we love... and Deer and Doe is one of them. I had even put making a Cardamome dress on my 2020 resolutions wish list; now it's done!

 - with sleeves: 2.60-2.70m in 140cm width or between 3.1 and 3.4m depending on your size in 110cm width

-Not forgetting a bit of interfacing for the collars, button placket, and cuffs; buttons and elastic thread.
+Not to mention a bit of interfacing for the collars, button placket, and cuffs; buttons and elastic thread.

 Deer and Doe rates the pattern as 4/5 because it combines several difficulties.

-I do think that a certain sewing experience is needed to make this dress.
+I do think you need some sewing experience to make this dress.

-If you are really a beginner it's better to start with a simpler dress; conversely if you are more experienced you will really enjoy making this pattern.
+If you are a complete beginner, it’s better to start with a simpler dress; on the other hand, if you are more experienced, you will really enjoy making this model.

 - making the button placket

-- assembling the front and back yokes with concave-convex curves
+- assembling front and back yokes with concave-convex curves

 - making hems